pkardas/notes/books/ddia.md

 to keep in memory.
 This led to the development of in-memory databases.
 Some in-memory key-value stores (Memcached) are intended for caching, data can be lost on machine restart.
 Other in-memory databases aim for durability, which can be achieved with special battery-powered RAM, by writing a log changes to disk or replicating memory state to other machines.
 When restarted it needs to load the data from the disk of from a replica.
-Even though it is a in-memory database, a disk is still used.
+Even though it is an in-memory database, a disk is still used.
 Other in-memory databases with relational model: VoltDB, MemSQL, Oracle TimesTen.
 RAMCloud is a key-value store, Redis and Couchbase provide weak durability by writing to disk asynchronously.